zpzim/SCAMP/README.md

 ## Environment
 This base project requires:
- * Currently builds under Ubuntu/Fedora Linux using gcc/clang and nvcc (if CUDA is available) with cmake (3.8+ for cuda support), this version is not available directly from all package managers so you may need to install it manually from [here](https://cmake.org/download/)
+ * Currently builds under Mac/Linux using gcc/clang and nvcc (if CUDA is available) with cmake (3.8+ for cuda support), this version is not available directly from all package managers so you may need to install it manually from [here](https://cmake.org/download/)
  * Optional, but highly recommended: At least version 9.0 of the CUDA toolkit available [here](https://developer.nvidia.com/cuda-toolkit) and an NVIDIA GPU with CUDA (compute capability 3.0+) support.
 You can find a list of CUDA compatible GPUs [here](https://developer.nvidia.com/cuda-gpus)
  * Optional: Version 6.0 of clang (for clang-tidy and clang-format)
  * Currently Supports Kepler-Volta, but Turing and beyond will likely work as well, just add the -gencode flag for your specific architecture in CMakeLists.txt